addyosmani/backbone-fundamentals/chapters/02-fundamentals.md

 So does Backbone.js have Controllers?
 Not really.
 Backbone's Views typically contain "Controller" logic, and Routers are used to help manage application state, but neither are true Controllers according to classical MVC.

-In this respect, contrary to what might be mentioned in the official documentation or in blog posts, Backbone isn't truly an MVC framework.
+In this respect, contrary to what might be mentioned in the official documentation or in blog posts, Backbone isn't truly an MVC library.
 It's in fact better to see it a member of the MV* family which approaches architecture in its own way.
 There is of course nothing wrong with this, but it is important to distinguish between classical MVC and MV* should you be relying on discussions of MVC to help with your Backbone projects.

 ## What does MVC give us?

 To summarize, the MVC pattern helps you keep your application logic separate from your user interface, making it easier to change and maintain both.
 Thanks to this separation of logic, it is more clear where changes to your data, interface, or business logic need to be made and for what your unit tests should be written.

 ### Delving Deeper into MVC